 Every so often, I get a request for ‘derivative works’ permission — usually from a wildlife artist who wants to use a photo as the foundation for a painting or print.
 I particularly love it when the work is used to benefit an animal cause … like this painting of a Brown Pelican I photographed in San Francisco.
 Artist Dan Kent created an ink and watercolor version as part of a wildlife benefit during the Deep Water Horizon spill.

-Today, I got an inquiry about another image, the Marbled Godwit pictured above.
-It’s a photo I’d tucked into a distant memory compartment but which is, oddly, connected to another spill event.
+Today, I got an inquiry about a Marbled Godwit.
+It was from a period of time I’d tucked into a distant memory compartment but which is, oddly, connected to another spill event.

-I shot this godwit in Berkeley, on San Francisco Bay, just after the Cosco Busan oil spill in 2007.
+I shot a flock of godwits on San Francisco Bay, just after the Cosco Busan oil spill in 2007.
 I was working with a team, locating, photographing and reporting oiled wildlife in need of rescue.
 I was beyond despondent, encountering oiled bird after oiled bird, some stranded and probably hypothermic, others out of reach, dipping and bobbing in the surf, in the characteristic frenzy that signifies a bird trying to shake oil off her feathers.